Jacksonville sorority spreads awareness of domestic violence, shares ways to get help

 There are many resources in the east that can be of service to you, including the Mu Lambda Zeta Chapter of Jacksonville and the Onslow Women’s Center.

-“It is very important that they know there are resources,” explained Reese.
+“It is very important that they know there are resources,” Reese said.
 “There is a way out.”

 The first step to getting assistance is breaking the silence.
 Make the call.